tangentsoft/pidp8i/doc/os8-run.md

 * Allow underscore and dash in mount options.
 * What happens if we don't have a done command in the script?
 * Add restart command.
+* Allow whitespace on the pal8 command line.
+* Allow passing in of arguments to PAL8.

 ### <a id="license"></a>License